Learning and exchange

 Education & Training

 Education and training in agroecology require case-specific, adaptive, reflective, experiential and action learning for further development of context-specific, highly complex, adaptable and not one-fits-all practices and systems in agriculture and food systems.
-Although some emerging experiences with different training programmes and education as well as LL learning experience exist, they are mainly still isolated and vary significantly in scope, goals and focus.
-Bringing successful experiences together and develop a European Knowledge Exchange Network in agroecology will allow bringing momentum into the amplification and concrete implementation of agroecology in Europe.
+Although some emerging experiences with different training programmes and education as well as LL learning experiences exist, they are mainly still isolated and vary significantly in scope, goals and focus.
+Bringing successful experiences together and developing a European Knowledge Exchange Network in agroecology will bring momentum to the amplification and concrete implementation of agroecology in Europe.

 ECVC with the support of local organisations has held three training programmes for agroecology in three different countries.
-Those training gather different stakeholders (farmers, research/students, environmentalist organisations and local actors) and will be used to develop pilot training guidelines.
+Those trainings gathered different stakeholders (farmers, research/students, environmentalist organisations and local actors) and will be used to develop pilot training guidelines.